How are CROs preparing for changes to the UK Corporate Governance Code?

 While many organisations are already structured to focus on resilience as an outcome of good risk management, other companies have affirmed that they too are taking steps to reframe how they think about risk.

-2. Prepare scenarios for Resilience Statement
+3. Prepare scenarios for the Resilience Statement

 As companies anticipate further guidance from the FRC about what the resilience statement should include, members have highlighted how they are already meeting with financial modelling teams, who are responsible for modelling viability statement scenarios.